MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 Define complex filters around the unified customer entity and its related entities.
 Each segment, after processing, creates a set of customer records that you can export and take action on.
 Segments are managed on the **Segments** page.
 You can [create new segments](#create-a-new-segment) using the segment builder or [create quick segments](#quick-segments) from other areas of the app.

 > [!TIP]
-> Quick segments are only supported in environments that are based on individual customers.
+> - Quick segments are only supported in environments that are based on _individual customers_.
-> Segments based on individual customers automatically include available contact information for segment members.
-For business accounts-focused environments, segments are based on accounts (companies or subsidiaries with related contacts).
-To include information in segments about the related contacts, use the projected attributes functionality when defining a segment.
+> - Segments based on _individual customers_ automatically include available contact information for segment members.
+For _business accounts_-focused environments, segments are based on accounts (companies or subsidiaries).
+To include contact information in a segment, use the _Project attributes_ functionality in the segment builder.

 ## Segment Builder